-Roanoke County participated in 11 Household Hazardous Waste (HHW) Collection events with the Roanoke Valley Resource Authority; 405 people from Roanoke County participated in them.
-The waste that was collected consisted of oil, antifreeze, paint, and batteries.
+Roanoke County participated in 11 Household Hazardous Waste (HHW) Collection events with the Roanoke Valley Resource Authority; 371 people from Roanoke County participated in them.
+The waste that was collected included a wide array of products such as flammable liquids, light bulbs, paints, pesticides, and aerosols.
 Statistics for the HHW Events can be found in files on the attached compact disk under the folder titled BMP 6-2.